Stupeflix/stupeflix-ae-guidelines/docs/02-01_optim.rst

 Pre-rendering a single image is quite straight forward: JPEG if it has no transparency, PNG otherwise.

 Pre-rendering an animation is slightly more complicated as you have to keep the filesize low, and the compression low too, to keep a top quality level to avoid to much artifacting when it will be reencoded for the final user.
+For that we recommand using the h264 codec, 5.1 Level (High), vbr 2 pass encoding at 6mb target, 10mb max (for HD) or 3mb target 5mb max (for SD).

 Start/End - In/Out Points
 -------------------------